wp-plugins/notify-users-e-mail/readme.txt

 = Now we are in: =

-Portuguese(Brazil)<br>
+8 languages:

+English

+Portuguese

+French

+Polish

+German

-Spanish - ThalitaPinheiro<br>
+Spanish

-German(Germany) -snowbeachking<br>
+Dutch

-Chinese - junxiu6<br>
+Chinese

 = Want to help? =

-If you can translate, help in https://www.transifex.com/projects/p/post-notification-by-email/
+If you can translate, help in https://www.transifex.com/projects/p/post-notification-email/ in WP-Translations.

 Known to develop, help in https://github.com/valeriosouza/post-notification-by-email